steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 than that: languages which have defined behavior by default, with a superset where undefined behavior is possible, vs languages which allow for undefined behavior anywhere in your program.
-Memory safety is an important aspect of this, but it is neccesary, not sufficient.
+Memory safety is an important aspect of this, but it is necessary, not sufficient.
 Rust's marketing has historically focused on memory safety, and I don't think that was a bad choice, but I do wonder sometimes.
-Finally, I wonder about the future of the C++ successor langauges in the face of coming legislation around MSLs for government procurement.
+Finally, I wonder about the future of the C++ successor languages in the face of coming legislation around MSLs for government procurement.

 Additionally, I would like to thank ixi for discussing some of this stuff with